Taringa, Queensland: Geography

-Taringa is 6.8 km by road south-west of the Brisbane GPO.
+Taringa is 6.8 km by road south-west of the Brisbane CBD.

-The suburb of Taringa borders Brisbane's Mt Coot-Tha, Indooroopilly and St Lucia, and is dominated by a ridge that runs the length of Swann Road, with steep slopes on either side of the ridge.
+The suburb of Taringa borders Brisbane's Mt Coot-Tha, Toowong, Indooroopilly and St Lucia, and is dominated by a ridge that runs the length of Swann Road, with steep slopes on either side of the ridge.

 Taringa is mostly residential, except for a small number of commercial buildings mostly clustered along Moggill Road.
 It is a popular neighbourhood among the students of the University of Queensland and the Queensland University of Technology because of its proximity to the universities and to Brisbane CBD.

 History

 The name Taringa is a combination of two Aboriginal words: tarau (stones) and nga (made up of).
 Together, they mean "place of stones".

 The Main Line railway from Roma Street railway station to Indooroopilly railway station opened on 14 June 1875 with the area being served by West Milton railway station (as it was initially known) before being renamed Taringa later that year.

-On 15 December 1883 auctioneer John W. Todd offered 176 suburban lots, mostly of 25.3 sqperch in the Abbotsford Estate, bounded by Stanley Terrace to the north, Mt Cootha Road (now Moorak Street) to the east, Moggill Road to the south-east, Waverley Road to the south, and Sarah Street (now Manchester Terrace) and Woodstock Avenue to the west.
+On 15 December 1883, auctioneer John W. Todd offered 176 suburban lots, mostly of 25.3 sqperch in the Abbotsford Estate, bounded by Stanley Terrace to the north, Mt Cootha Road (now Moorak Street) to the east, Moggill Road to the south-east, Waverley Road to the south, and Sarah Street (now Manchester Terrace) and Woodstock Avenue to the west.